mingos/shapes2d/README.md

+## ⚠️ Notice

+This repository is a **personal fork** of the original [all-iver/shapes2d](https://github.com/all-iver/shapes2d) project.

+The original Shapes2D project is no longer actively maintained.
+This fork is maintained by [mingos](https://github.com/mingos) for **Unity 6.1 LTS** and newer, and may include custom updates such as:

+- Migration to the new Input System
+- Compatibility fixes for modern Unity versions
+- Additional utilities and minor improvements

+> **Note:** This fork is not affiliated with or maintained by the original author.

+---

 <img src="http://sub-c.org/Shapes2D/documentation/_images/logo.png" width="506" height="140" alt="Shapes2D logo" />

 **Shapes2D** is a Unity asset for easily creating art assets in the Unity editor.
 You can use Shapes2D for creating PNG sprites, prototyping, game jams, UI, effects and more.